netresearch/sdk-api-universal-messenger/doc/Basic.md

 );
 ```

-The client instance provides one method `api()` to access the implemented API endpoints.
+The client instance provides the `api()` method to access the implemented API endpoints.

 ## Class map